esm7/obsidian-vimrc-support/README.md

 In addition to that:
 - The plugin skips blank lines and lines starting with Vimscript comments (`" ...`).
-- Special support for yanking to system clipboard can be activated by `set clipboard=unnamed` (`unnamedplus` will do the same thing).
+- Special support for yanking to the system clipboard is activated by default and can be turned off in the settings.
 - Support for the `tabstop` Vim option (e.g. `set tabstop=4`).
 - Custom mapping/unmapping commands in addition to the defaults: `noremap` and `iunmap` (PRs are welcome to implement more :) )
 - `exmap [commandName] [command...]`: a command to map Ex commands.
 This should basically be supported in regular `:map`, but doesn't work with multi-argument commands due to a CodeMirror bug, so this is a workaround.